-This is the Meditation
+This IS the Meditation

 I LOVE the rain!!!